 You go to The Louvre to appreciate classic works of art.
 And you go to Off Site to appreciate bar food.
 They both take their respective works just as seriously, as evidenced by this cheeseburger.
 It might not immediately grab your attention when it hits the table, but as you bite into it, you will be greeted by all the essential cheeseburger flavors, dialed up to 11.
 This is mostly thanks to the super flavorful patty—a mix of koji-cured chuck, brisket, and short rib.

-Nobody nails the cocktail and cheeseburger dinner like Over Under.
-The menu at this Downtown restaurant and bar changes every so often, but their cheeseburger has been there since day one - and if it goes anywhere, we might cry a little.
-There isn’t an aspect of this burger we don’t love.
-The sesame seed bun is perfectly toasted.
-There’s a good amount of 1000 Island Dressing - a burger condiment we don't see as often as we’d like - along with pickles, caramelized onions, and melted American cheese.
-Plus, the more of Over Under’s excellent cocktails you’ve had, the better it tastes.
+Nobody nails the martini and cheeseburger combo like Over Under.
+The menu at this Downtown restaurant and bar changes often, but their cheeseburger has been there since day one.
+If it ever leaves, we might cry a little.
+There isn’t an aspect of this burger we don’t love: thin, deeply charred patties with American cheese, jammy onions, pickles, shredded lettuce, and 1000 Island Dressing (a burger condiment we don't see as often as we’d like).
+Pair it with a classic dirty martini or their shell-tini, a briny martini with oyster shell-infused gin.